elf-oskari/oskari-extensions/bundles/require/bundle/README.md

  ```

-# defining a class' methods
+# defining a class with some  methods

 ```
  define(["oskari"], function(Oskari) {